Active Directory Integration Guide - Secure Operations via Twingate & LDAPS

 • A dedicated Linux virtual machine (recommended: Ubuntu Server 22.04 LTS) with network access to your Domain Controllers

-• An Active Directory service account with permission to reset passwords and read directory entries
+• An Active Directory service account with the required permissions to perform the relevant actions

 1. Login to imper.ai admin console